vnpaycode/vnmf-project-templates/README.md

-# taro-project-templates
+# vnmf-project-templates
-Templates for `taro init`
+Templates for `vnmf init`